srkitchelpainter/sk-traction/README.md

 3. Page Templates
 These are templates for page-level content items.
 These should rarely need to define their own fields.
 Instead make these templates inherit from one or more of your system templates.
-Don’t be tempted to make page templates inherit from each other.
+DonÂ’t be tempted to make page templates inherit from each other.
 It might seem like a good idea, but it reduces flexibility.
-It’s better to have several page templates inherit from the exact same set of system templates than to inherit from each other as this keeps your inheritance hierarchy simple.
+ItÂ’s better to have several page templates inherit from the exact same set of system templates than to inherit from each other as this keeps your inheritance hierarchy simple.

 4. Parameters Templates